Benchmarking Longitudinal Survey

 2. As the first-ever longitudinal study for the design system, this survey now provides a way for the Beam Team to track metrics over time across different interaction points.
 They can measure user satisfaction and confidence among other parameters, and compare these across version releases to track their progress.

-PROJECT LEARNINGS
+MY LEARNINGS

 1. Design Systems are COMPLEX!
 Working with the Beam Design System gave me first-hand exposure on learning how to juggle the needs of different stakeholders- Beam team, Researchers, designers, developers, product managers, and product owners!